nicmarti/hotel-quarkus-demo/README.md

 ## See the demo in your browser

 Navigate to: [http://localhost:8081](http://localhost:8081) this is the Vue.js frontend application.
+Please note that node will use port 8080 if the java backend is not running.

 To see the backend in action :
 [http://localhost:8080/hotels](http://localhost:8080/hotels)